 Yes.
-And if there are changes to either Windows or Mac OS 10 operating systems such that our fonts don't install or work properly, we will update our installers and fonts.
+And if there are changes to either Windows or Mac OS X operating systems such that our fonts don't install or work properly, we will update our installers and fonts.

 Yes and No. We don't sell fonts (unless you want a custom font, which start at $300 and go up).
 We do sell licenses to use our fonts.
-A Single User License costs $49.95, whether you use just one font or all the more than 900 that are on the current DVD.
+A Single User License costs $49.95, whether you use just one font or all the more than 1000 that are on the current disk.
+If you choose to buy a DVD ($5), you get access to everything we sell.

-Our Teacher Pack fonts DVD contains 33 handwriting font families (AB, CCU, DN, ...) and our Specialty and Decorative fonts.
+Our Teacher Pack fonts disk contains 36 handwriting font families (AB, CCU, DN, ...), plus our Specialty and Decorative fonts.
 The handwriting font families typically have 13-15 Manuscript variations and nine cursive variations.
-CF, LG, MX, Spencer, and RU have fewer variations.
+CF, CL, LG, MX, Spencer, and RU have fewer variations.
 The sample sheets show you all of the variations in each font family.
 You may install any or all of the font families on the DVD.
 You are buying a license to use all the fonts.

 Our TrueType fonts install as families, with numerous variations for both Cursive and Manuscript in each family.
 The variations typically include dots, outlines, arrows, and rules, with combinations such as "Manuscript Dots Arrows Rules" and "Cursive Outlines Rules."
 Each font family also includes programs to correctly link (and unlink) the Cursive text.

 Chromebooks use TrueType format fonts.
-EFI TrueType fonts can be found under the Windows folder on your CD/DVD, in Raw_Fonts.
+EFI TrueType fonts can be found under the Windows folder on your disk, in Raw_Fonts.

 Handwriting fonts are a teacher tool, used to make up printable worksheets for students to trace or copy.
 The beginning student will need more help, so Rules, Outlines, Arrows, Dots, and Starting Dots are appropriate.
 As the student masters letter shapes and develops the small muscles, less and less help is needed.
 We have handwriting fonts for each of these styles that enable you to do these tasks, and more.
 Within your current word processor (Word, Pages, iWork, Open Office, etc.), type in your DOL, phrases, or spelling lists, print out copies for each student, and pass out perfect examples to trace, copy, with blank lines to write on at any size you want.
 If only some students need more help, just change the font to something more appropriate.